All in One View

 Chart Types: Bar Charts

-Chart Types: Line Charts
+Chart Types: Cartesian Line Charts

 Chart Types: Statistical Maps